The pickle jar theory in time management

 By following the pickle jar theory guidelines, you make time for your most important tasks and don’t let distractions interfere with your work.
 So, next time you reach for your phone during work — think about what successful people say about distractions and how eliminating them is the key to productivity and success.
 We’re not saying you will write the best-selling novel or become the richest person in the world, but it will help you reach your goals and acquire better time management skills.

 Helps you overcome procrastination

 Good organization and prioritization are some of the most beneficial techniques that can curb procrastination in the workplace.
 Being organized positively affects setting goals and stops you from making automatic habits that trigger procrastination.
 The bucket of rocks theory comes in handy due to its meticulous planning nature and triggering strong organizational skills.
-When you set goals and time estimates for your tasks, your brain receives signals that keep it alert and helps you beat procrastination.
+When you set goals and time estimates for your tasks, your brain receives signals that keep it alert and helps you overcome procrastination.